Thinking about your New Year's resolutions? We can help!

 - chest infections, including pneumonia.

-Catching infections like this can worsen your lung condition symptoms.
-In a recent survey, almost 3 in 4 people with a lung condition told us that colds and flu make their symptoms worse.
+Catching infections like this can make your lung condition symptoms worse.
+In a recent survey, 3 in 4 people with a lung condition told us that colds and flu make their symptoms worse.

 Get your winter vaccines